lebigot/realtime_annotate/README.rst

 ==========================

-``realtime_annotate.py`` is a light-weight real-time annotation program.
+``realtime_annotate.py`` is a light-weight real-time annotation program that helps users focus on what they are listening, watching, etc., This program lets users **enter pre-defined annotations very efficiently**: annotations are entered with a *single keyboard key*, and the program *automatically handles time-related tasks* (time stamping, automatic scrolling of existing annotations).

 The **annotations** handled by this program are entered in real time with a *single key* (with a meaning, e.g., "i" for "interesting moment"), and an *optional digit* (that can be used for instance for indicating a degree, e.g. "i9" could mean "extremely interesting").
+Their meaning is pre-defined by the user before starting the annotation process.

 Annotations have a **time stamp**, which is *automatically added* by the program.
 In a practical application, a piece of music, etc. plays alongside the program.
 The annotation timer of the program can be set to the time of the event being annotated (command ``set_time``).
-For example, the play head of a music player can thus be synchronized with the program's annotation timer.
+For example, the play head of a music player can thus be synchronized with the user's annotation time stamps.

 When going through an existing annotated event, existing **annotations scroll on screen**.
-The user can thus see existing annotations and conveniently add only annotations that were not already entered (and modify existing ones).
+The user can thus see existing annotations, and conveniently add only annotations that were not already entered (or modify existing ones), *without having to check time stamps themselves*.
+The program thus frees the user from inner monologues like this one:

+- *Did I already indicate that the melody is good, here?*
+- *Let me check the timer…*
+- *00:01:23…*
+- *Let's see if there is an annotation around that time…*
+- *Yeah, there is already one at 00:01:24, I have already handled that.*

+All of this is handled by the program through the display of annotations around the current timer.

 Annotations for *multiple events* can be stored in a single **JSON file** with a simple format.
 This format has the advantage of being